-The HDAP Recipient is also required to begin submitting the OHFA Quarterly Construction Monitoring Report once the HDAP funding has been approved by the OHFA Board.
+The HDAP Recipient is also required to submit the OHFA Quarterly Construction Monitoring Report once the HDAP funding has been approved by the OHFA Board.
 These reports are submitted quarterly along with Field Inspection Reports conducted by the Construction Management Entity.
 If the Quarterly Construction Monitoring Report for the most recent reporting period has not been submitted, OHFA will hold any submitted draw requests for that project until it is submitted.
-OHFA may require additional construction monitoring reports provided by a qualified third-party inspector, including an architect or professional with experience in construction management.